Explore Banff National Park Using Transit

 Getting around Lake Louise with Parks Canada

-Get to the lake easily with daily shuttle services between the Lake Louise Park and Ride located at the Lake Louise Ski Area and the Upper Lake Louise parking lot.
+Get to either lake easily with daily shuttle services between the Lake Louise Park and Ride located at the Lake Louise Ski Area and the Upper Lake Louise parking lot or Moraine Lake.

 Lake Louise Village and Campground